PaoloMissier/CSC8101-assignment-students-2019-20/docs/README.md

 ## Bonus task (for extra marks)
 Apply your algorithm to the _full_ ```ratings``` dataset and discuss its performance and scalability properties.

 **Important:** this implementation can be time-consuming and rather tricky.
-If you prefer, you may request to use a ready-made partial implementation (that is, the worker code) so all you have to do is figure out how to distribute data to the workers and combine the partial results on the driver.
-50% of the marks for this task are taken from your total marks if you choose this option.
+If you prefer, you may request to use a ready-made partial implementation (that is, the workers code) so all you have to do is figure out how to distribute data to the workers and combine the partial results on the driver. _50% of the marks for this task are deducted from your total marks if you choose this option._

-_Sample graph for testing your GN implementation_
+### Sample graph for testing your GN implementation.

 ```
 vertices = sqlContext.createDataFrame([